anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.rst

    accessible for everyone.”

-The CNCF TUG (Telecom User Group), formed in June 2019, published a set of Cloud Native Principles suited to the requirements of the Telecom community :cite:p:`cloudnativeprinciples`.
+The CNCF TUG (Telecom User Group), formed in June 2019, published a set of Cloud Native Principles suited to the requirements of the Telecom community `cloudnativeprinciples`.
 There are many similarities with the CNCF principles, briefly that infrastructure needs to be:

 -  **scalable**